Grand title of the emperor of Austria: Duke of Upper and Lower Silesia

 Silesia was originally owned by the Kingdom of Poland, but it was gradually broken up and acquired by Bohemia as a crown land.
-After losing most of historic Silesia to Prussia in the Silesian Wars, the Habsburgs consolidated what remained into Upper and Lower Silesia.
+After losing most of historic Silesia to Prussia in the Silesian Wars, the Habsburgs consolidated what remained into Austrian Silesia.

 Duke of Modena

-Maria Beatrice Ricciarda d'Este, daughter of the last Duke of the House of Este, married Archduke Ferdinand of Austria-Este, allowing this title to pass to the Habsburgs.
+Maria Beatrice Ricciarda d'Este, daughter of the last duke of the House of Este, married Ferdinand Karl, Archduke of Austria-Este, allowing this title to pass to the Habsburgs.
 It was subsequently lost to Sardinia during the unification of Italy.

 Duke of Parma, Piacenza, and Guastalla

-Charles VI, Holy Roman Emperor acquired the Duchy of Parma after the War of the Polish Succession, but his daughter Maria Theresa lost it after the War of the Austrian Succession.
+Charles VI, Holy Roman Emperor acquired the Duchy of Parma and Piacenza after the War of the Polish Succession, but his daughter Maria Theresa lost it after the War of the Austrian Succession.
+The Habsburgs controlled the Duchy of Guastalla between 1746-1748 following the death of Giuseppe Maria Gonzaga, but it was then also lost in the same war.

 Duke of Auschwitz and Zator

-Historically one of the duchies of Silesia, it was acquired by the Polish kings in the 16th century and incorporated into the Polish-Lithuanian Commonwealth.
+Historically one of the duchies of Silesia, it was acquired by the Polish kings in the 16th century and incorporated into the Polish–Lithuanian Commonwealth.
 The Habsburgs acquired this title in the First Partition of Poland.

 Duke of Teschen

 The Duchy of Teschen was one of the Silesian Duchies that were part of the Bohemian Crown Lands.
-It was granted to Leopold I, Duke of Lorraine as a compensation for Mantua and Monferrato.
+It was granted to Leopold, Duke of Lorraine as a compensation for Mantua and Montferrat.
 When Leopold's son Francis I married Maria Theresa of Austria, the title returned to the House of Habsburg-Lorraine.